namans3398/Scraper/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please email [your-email@example.com].
+If you discover a security vulnerability, please report it via:
+- GitHub Issues: https://github.com/yourusername/scraper/issues (for non-critical issues)
+- Email: security@example.com (for critical vulnerabilities)

 Please include:
 - Description of the vulnerability